PROJECT BASED LEARNING (PBL). Making real-based teaching a success in your class

 WEEK DAILY SCHEDULE

-Monday: 09:30 am Meeting in the lobby of Villa Gabriella International, welcome, first briefing by the organizers, presentation of the team, logistics information, gadgets distribution and start of the program.
+Meeting in the lobby of Villa Gabriella International, welcome, first briefing by the organizers, presentation of the team, logistics information, gadgets distribution and start of the program.
 Walking down to the city center.
-Outdoor team building game “The Mission Impossible in Soverato by JUMP”.
-Getting to know the important places of the city, orientation points, traditions and cultural elements, getting in contact with local citizens.
+Outdoor team building activity “The Mission Impossible game in Soverato”.
+Getting to know the important places of the city, the orientation points, traditions and cultural elements, interacting with local citizens.

-12:30 end of the morning activity
+12:30 end of the morning activity with a debriefing and logistic info

 Free time for lunch or to enjoy the beach